aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 By default, when you convert PowerPoint to HTML, Aspose.Slides outputs small HTML with images at 72 DPI and deleted cropped areas.
 To obtain HTML files with higher quality images, you have to set the `PicturesCompression` property (from the `HtmlOptions` class) to 96 (i.e., `PicturesCompression.Dpi96`) or higher [values](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PicturesCompression).

-This Java code shows you how to convert a PowerPoint presentation to HTML while obtaining high quality images at 150 DPI (i.e. `PicturesCompression.Dpi150`):
+This Javascript code shows you how to convert a PowerPoint presentation to HTML while obtaining high quality images at 150 DPI (i.e. `PicturesCompression.Dpi150`):

 ```javascript
     var pres = new  aspose.slides.Presentation("InputDoc.pptx");